codeforamerica/sqs-entity-resolution/README.md

-# SQS Entity Resolution using Senzing
+# SQS Entity Resolution Using Senzing

 This is an implementation of entity resolution using [Senzing] with [AWS SQS][sqs].
 Data is sent to an SQS queue, which is processed by a "consumer"